 - Remove the dog’s leash and stash it.

-- Move away from the dock and practice paddle strokes before entering the channel where boat traffic is busier.
+- Move away from the dock or beach and practice paddle strokes before entering the channel where boat traffic is busier.

 - Once you are both comfortable you can move to standing.